giangvo/alfred-source-code-workflow/README.md

 3. Import workflow
 4. Open workflow folder in terminal and run `npm install` to install node modules.
 Make sure you are running in correct node version.
 5. Make sure there is a config file - `config.js` in root folder of workflow.
 If it is not existed, please clone the file `config.sample.json` and rename it to `config.json`
-6. Open each workflow steps in Workflows settings, make sure node path is correct.
-Default node path is `/usr/local/node`.
-You can use other node path if you want.
+6. Open the workflow settings, make sure NODE_PATH environment variable is correct.
+Default node path is `/usr/local/bin/node`.

 ## Usage
 ### Commands
 - `sc`: Search projects, all projects is cached in local for 24h.
-So when you add new project, you should run `sc_clean_cache` to clear cache.
+So when you add new project, you should run `sccleancache` to clear cache.
-- `sc_clean_cache`: to clear cache
+- `scclearcache`: to clear cache
 - `scconfig`: Open config file to set source code folders

 ### Configs